Delivered by Sarah Brown – NWG Trainer

-This CPD accredited course has been developed to combine the response units knowledge in the area of trauma along with our experiences of working with young people.
+This CPD accredited foundation level course has been developed to combine the knowledge within the operations team in the area of trauma along with our experiences of working with young people.
 This provides attendees with an informative and engaging training day.
-Attendees will leave with an in depth understanding of trauma and the impact it has on the lives of children and young people.
+Attendees will leave with an in-depth understanding of trauma and the impact it has on the lives of children and young people.
 The course takes attendees through a journey on how the brain develops through childhood and the importance of understanding this for our own practice, along with a focus on how we physically respond to trauma.
-There is a focus on how trauma manifests and the ways in which we cope with trauma, which allows the opportunity to then consider ways in which we can work therapeutically with young people impacted by CSE.
+There is a focus on how trauma manifests and the ways in which we cope with trauma, which allows the opportunity to then consider ways in which we can work therapeutically with young people impacted by exploitation.

-- Understand how the brain develops through childhood and ways in which our experiences impact on development.
+- Understand how the brain develops through childhood into adolescence and ways in which our experiences impact on development.

 - Illustrate how our Emotional Regulation Systems work and the importance of maintaining a balanced system.

 - Apply to practice your understanding of The Window of Tolerance and how we can support ourselves and others to regain balance.

-- Consider and reflect ways in which you may develop your practice to meet the needs of young people affected by trauma
+- Consider and reflect on the ways in which you may develop your practice and service provision to meet the needs of young people affected by trauma.